enfabrica/enkit/staco/README.md

     staco post --diff-patch "$(< /tmp/message.patch.json)" \
             --github-owner oktokit --github-repo test --pr 8448

-After, of course, saving your patch diff in the `/tmp/patch.json` file.
+After, of course, saving your patch diff in the `/tmp/message.patch.json` file.

 ### Wrapping it all together

-So, let's say you have one tool run from your CI/CD pipeline.
-Let's say your tool doesn't know if it's run for the first time, or it was run before.
+So, let's say your CI/CD pipeline is made of tools that run in parallel or at different time.
+This means that none of the tool knows if it's run for the first time, or it was run before.

-The recommendation is to start from an empty json file, and always add through patches.
-Completing the example above:
+What you can do is start from an empty json, and grow it through patches.

 * Let's keep the template the same, in `/tmp/message.template`.
-* In `/tmp/message.json`, let's keep an empty skeleton instead:
+* In `/tmp/message.json`, let's make it an empty skeleton instead:

     {"Run": []}